aamanhassan/belly-button-challenge/README.md

 Use otu_labels for the text values.

+# Created a Gauge chart

+Created a Guage chart as a bonus activity showing Belly Button Washing Frequency

 # Displayed the demographic information

 Displayed the sample metadata, i.e., an individual's demographic information.